wvengen/rmididings/README.md

 - OSC support, with filters etc. like MIDI (this was hard to do in mididings without threading issues).
 - Improving syntax with macros.
 - Adding port connected / disconnected event types.
+- Make `SysEx` work without needing to borrow (allows returning them from a function).

 ## License